 Yes, but there are only a limited number of scholarships for transfer students or incoming freshmen.
-Most of these scholarships require student applicants who are current, full-time undergraduate, graduate or certificate-seeking students at the University of Houston.
+Most of these scholarships require student applicants who are current, full-time undergraduate or graduate students at the University of Houston.

-I will graduate in the spring.
+I will graduate in the upcoming spring.
 Do I qualify for a scholarship?

 I am a part-time student.
 Am I eligible for a scholarship?

 No, College of Education scholarships are open only to full-time students.

 GPA requirements vary for each scholarship.
 Please review the Available Scholarships page for each scholarship’s criteria.
 The Scholarship Committee will determine an applicant's eligibility for each scholarship, so applicants do not have to submit multiple applications.